 FOR IMMEDIATE RELEASE

 flexword Translators & Consultants, whose head office is in Mannheim, Baden-Württemberg, is one of Germany’s leading professional language service providers.
-Its Managing Director, Goranka Miš-Čak, is a qualified translator who founded the company in 1992.
-From very small to large-scale projects, from single-language to multilingual, from long-term projects to express and overnight translations: over 1,000 clients from a wide variety of industries choose flexword as their full service provider based on its core expertise in the translation services sector.
-The company was one of the first translation providers to be certified to EN 15038 for translation services (the previous incarnation of EN ISO 17100).
-That puts flexword at the forefront of high-quality language service providers.
-The owner-managed group with offices in Germany, the US, the UK and Serbia boasts a global network of more than 6,500 qualified specialist translators, proofreaders and interpreters.
-As such, flexword can provide translations exclusively from qualified mother-tongue specialists with many years of professional experience. flexword is a member of the British Chamber of Commerce and the ‘Metropolregion Rhein-Neckar’ public-private partnership model, and is also a training enterprise for the Rhine-Neckar Chamber of Industry and Commerce.
-For over 20 years, flexword has been synonymous with top-quality translations, completing all assignments on time and with skill, while demonstrating flexibility and focusing on the customer’s needs.
+Its director is Goranka Miš-Čak, a qualified translator, who founded the company in 1992.
+From very small to large-scale projects, from single-language to multilingual, long-term projects, to express and overnight translations, over 1,000 clients in a variety of industries choose flexword as a full service provider because of our convincing core competence in translation services.
+We were one of the first translation providers to be certified to EN 15038.
+This makes flexword the top provider among the high-quality service providers.
+In 2015 we became a member of the British Chamber of Commerce and a provider of education services for the Rhein-Neckar Chamber of Commerce and Industry.
+In that same financial year we also noted a sharp upturn in growth, increasing turnover by 62%, allowing us to add several new members to our core team.
+We have a total of 33 full-time staff backed up by a global network of around 8,000 highly qualified translators and sub-editors.
+This places us in a position where we can provide translations exclusively from qualified mother-tongue specialists with sound professional experience behind them.
+For over 20 years, flexword has provided top-quality translations, completing all assignments competently and on time while showing flexibility and focusing on the customer’s needs.

 Tel. : +49 621 39 74 78 – 0 | Fax: +49 621 39 74 78 -10

 PDF download here: Sponsorship of the arts and new talents